steffendx/GoNorthWiki/Tale.md

  * **Trash bin**: Allows you to delete the condition.
 If you click this for a group the conditions will stay and just the grouping will be removed

 At the bottom you can press confirm to confirm the condition and cancel to cancel the editing of the condition.

-## Config
-If you have the TaleConfigManager role assigned you can navigate to the Tale config area.
-In this area you can configure values that are shared for all dialogs and help building the dialogs.
-You can expand or collapse each config section by clicking on the title.

-### Play animation config
-This area allows you to enter proposed animations for the play animation nodes.
-Each line in the textarea will be one proposed animation in the node.
-By entering animation names here you can prevent problems with typos or users entering animations that don't exist.
-**Please note:** Users will still be able to enter animations that are not configured in this area.
-This way a user can enter a unique animation for a dialog and one does not have to flood the animation configuration.

-### Set state config
-This area allows you to enter proposed states for the change state nodes.
-Each line in the textarea will be one proposed state in the node.
-By entering state names here you can prevent problems with typos or users entering states that don't exist.
-**Please note:** Users will still be able to enter states that are not configured in this area.
-This way a user can enter a unique state for a dialog and one does not have to flood the state configuration.